Scientists finally decipher language Eddie Vedder sings in - The Beaverton

 Scientists finally decipher language Eddie Vedder sings in

-, WA — University of Washington scientists have deciphered the language frontman has been singing in for the past 32 years.
+, WA — of Washington scientists have deciphered the language frontman has been singing in for the past 32 years.

 Named “Project Throat Noise”, UW scientists were first led to trying to decipher the language when they questioned how Pearl Jam could be so successful and sell out stadiums to this day when no one understood what Vedder has been singing all these years.